 A key part of SigningHub functionality is document workflow and to implement this the system relies on emails, specifically SMTP.
-Therefore, a suitable SMTP server must be available for use.
+Therefore, a suitable SMTP server must be available for use and is required at installation time.
 Reliance for SigningHub is the connection details of course.